Free New Mexico Payroll Tax Calculator and NM Tax Rates

 • The fee for employees is $2.00 per quarter.

-More details on the Workers Compensation Fee can be found here.
+More details on can be found here.

-Additional New Mexico Payroll Tax Resources:
+Additional New Mexico payroll tax resources

 Our calculator is here to help, but of course, you can never learn enough, especially when it comes to payroll taxes.
 Here are some additional resources and contact information to help you run payroll: